brianhill/mathematical-analysis/daily_schedule_term_4.md

 ### Week 4 &mdash; Graphing in Cartesian and Polar Coordinates &mdash; Vectors

 * Monday, Feb.
-3 &mdash; Reading: Finish Reading Chapter 4 &mdash; Problem Set 6: Problems 3, 4, 5 and 9 from Chapter 4 (and perhaps you should at least look at 1 and 2 before starting on the assigned problems) &mdash; Note: Problem 9 is a bit of a challenge because you will first have to understand Problem 19 from Chapter 1 &mdash; In-class: We did some more strange functions (stair step and saw tooth), and then started into into Chapter 4 Appendices 1 and 3 (pp. 84-89) on on Vectors and Polar Coordinates
+3 &mdash; Reading: Finish Reading Chapter 4 &mdash; Problem Set 6: Problems 3, 4, 5 and 9 from Chapter 4 (and perhaps you should at least look at 1 and 2 before starting on the assigned problems) &mdash; Note: Problem 9 is a bit of a challenge because you will first have to understand Problem 19 from Chapter 1 &mdash; In-class: We did some more strange functions (stair step and saw tooth), and then started into into Chapter 4 Appendices 1 and 3 (pp. 84-89) on Vectors and Polar Coordinates
 * Thursday, Feb.
-6 &mdash; Reading: Appendix 1 of Chapter 4 &mdash; Problem Set 7: Problems 18(v) and 21(a) of Chapter 4 (on pp. 72-73), Problems 1, 2, and 3 of Appendix 1 (on p.
-77-78), and Problems 6 and 9(i) of Appendix 3 (on pp. 88-89)
+6 &mdash; Reading: Appendices 1 and 3 of Chapter 4 (but you don't have to study ellipses any harder than what we already did in class) &mdash; Problem Set 7: Problems 18(v) and 21(a) of Chapter 4 (on pp. 72-73), Problems 1, 2, and 3 of Appendix 1 (on p.
+77-78), and Problems 6 and 9(i) of Appendix 3 (on pp. 88-89) &mdash; In-class: Depending on the class's interest, we could do a few more problems from Chapters 1 to 4 or I could get you started on Chapter 5

-### Week 5
+### Week 5 &mdash; Exam 1 &mdash; Limits

 * Monday, Feb.
 10 &mdash; Exam 1 covering Spivak Chapters 1 to 4, including what we did in Appendices 1 and 3 of Chapter 4

 #### Plans for upcoming classes are subject to adjustment, depending especially on the actual pace of the previous classes

 * Thursday, Feb.
-13
+13 &mdash; Start Chapter 5

 ### Week 6